shawnferry/HOL7712-gitbook/solaris-and-puppet.md

-Oracle has extended that support with additional types for Solaris in the [oracle-solaris\_providers](https://github.com/oracle/puppet-solaris_providers) puppet module.
+Oracle has extended that support with additional types for Solaris in the [oracle-solaris\_providers](https://github.com/oracle/puppet-solaris_providers) Puppet module.
 As of this writing, the module is not available on the Puppet Forge.

 ## Oracle Additions to Puppet